vergoh/vnstat/README.md

 ##### Overall status

   * only daemon is being compiled
-  * alpha version with minimal working daemon implementation
+  * alpha version with working daemon implementation
-    * many sanity checks are missing or disabled
+    * some sanity checks may be missing or disabled
-    * some daemon related configuration options aren't active
-  * don't try with a user that has write access to any vnStat 1.x database files
-    * just to be on the safe side
+  * not ready to replace vnStat 1.x due to lack of outputs

 ##### Done